 Great Selection of Rides

-For anyone worried that Dollywood is only for American music aficionados, the theme park is home to 40 rides and other attractions.
+For anyone worried Dollywood is only for American music aficionados, the theme park is home to 40 rides and other attractions.
 You’ll find a truly family friendly experience here as there are rides for every age, height, and interest.
-There are plenty of “kiddie” rides, from traditional fair-like rides, bumper cars, and a barnstormer coaster, to more exciting thrill rides.
-Three new attractions are coming to the park this year, including a new 200-foot drop ride aptly named Drop Line, Dollywood’s famous thrill coaster Lightning Rod, and lots of historical offerings.
-The park does a great job of bringing regional historical offerings, such as a one-room 1800s school house and an aviary to make a trip equally educational as it is fun.
+There are plenty of “kiddie” rides, from traditional fair-like rides, bumper cars, and a barnstormer coaster.
+There’s also more exciting thrill rides like Dollywood’s famous thrill coaster Lightning Rod.
+Also, the park does a great job of bringing regional historical offerings, such as a one-room 1800s school house and an aviary to make a trip equally educational as it is fun.

 A More Affordable Theme Park

 If you’re becoming disenfranchised with Disney becoming little more than an exciting bar with long lines for kid’s rides, Dollywood is a great alternative for your big ticket family getaway.
-A one day ticket to Disney World will run $110, and that’s just for access to the one park; if you want to park hop, it’ll run at $160.
-Although Dollywood isn’t as large as Disney, and they don’t operate around the clock, they cost far less.
-A one day ticket to Dollywood costs $67.
 In fact, for less than what a one day park hopper would run at Disney, you can buy a season pass to Dollywood.
 And considering how many families and large groups typically go together, these are huge savings.

-This is especially considering the style of park and its offerings.
-While many people fall in love with the old timey Main Street, USA at Disney parks, you’ll find a similar style and layout in the rustic Dollywood.
+While many people fall in love with the old-timey Main Street, USA at Disney parks, you’ll find a similar style and layout in the rustic Dollywood.
 Parades, live music, and fireworks?
 Check.
 Carnival-style rides and coasters?
 Got ‘em.
 If you need a fun and exciting vacation without traveling all the way to Orlando and you want to save some money, Dollywood is a great alternative.

 A Better Tourist Town

-Another nice alternative is that Dollywood is in Pigeon Forge, a far less hectic tourist area when compared to Anaheim, Orlando, and other crazy tourist areas.
+Another nice alternative is that Dollywood is in Pigeon Forge.
+It’s a far less hectic tourist area when compared to other crazy tourist areas.
 This Tennessee town stays serene even in the busier seasons.
-In addition to Dollywood, there are other big name attractions in the area as well, including Ripley’s Believe it or Not and their aquarium, family fun centers with laser tag and go-carts, haunted houses, a race-car speedway experience, among others.
-There are also wax museums, the world’s largest Titanic museum held in a replica ship, and other fascinating installments.
+In addition to Dollywood, there are other big name attractions in the area as well.
+You will find Ripley’s Believe it or Not and their aquarium, family fun centers with laser tag and go-carts, haunted houses, a race-car speedway experience and more.
+There are also wax museums.
+Plus, the world’s largest Titanic museum.
+It’s held in a replica ship.